They say…

 Back in Hoxton, Martin Kemp moved the Pitfield Beer Shop a few doors to 14 Pitfield Street in 1994, also taking on the neighbouring unit.
 In 1996, with the brand once again free following the demise of Premier, he decided to revive the Pitfield brewing tradition, and asked Rob to install a bespoke 3 hl kit next door.
 As well as resurrecting old Pitfield brands, including a version of Dark Star under the name Black Eagle, a nod to the nearby former Truman brewery in Brick Lane, it increasingly experimented with organic ingredients in beers like golden ale Eco Warrior (4.5%).
 In 2000 it became the UK’s first certified organic brewery, though also brewed some non-organic beers reviving 19th century London recipes, another pioneering and influential practice.
 In 2002 a new 8 hl brewhouse was installed, with the old kit sold to a South American brewery.

-Pitfield’s left London for the second, and it appears final, time in 2006, due to rapidly rising rents in what was now a desirable neighbourhood, ironically just a couple of years before an unexpected brewing revival began to sweep the city.
+Pitfield’s left London for the final time in 2006, due to rapidly rising rents in what was now a desirable neighbourhood, ironically just a couple of years before an unexpected brewing revival began to sweep the city.
 Beers were briefly cuckoo-brewed at Custom Brews in Sussex but the brewery soon resumed its own production, intially at Great Horkseley near Colchester, Essex, before moving in 2007 to a farm in Ongar.
 In 2012, Martin retired to run a small pub in Newmarket, selling the business to Andy Skene who continued to brew Pitfield’s beers on the site alongside his own Dominion brands.
-This finally ceased in 2018, though the beers are still sometimes cuckoo-brewed at Red in Coggeshall.
+This finally ceased in 2018, though the beers are still sometimes cuckoo-brewed at Red Fox in Coggeshall.

 Leave a Reply